Kanaries/Rath/README.md

 ## Why use RATH?

-- Effortlessly automate your Exploratory Data Analysis process with a no-code, Tableau-like UI.
+- Effortlessly automate your Exploratory Data Analysis process with a no-code UI.
 - Generate editable and insightful data visualizations.
 Freely modify your visualizations with Vega/Vega-lite.
 - Support a variety of database types.
-- Flexible copilot to assist your data exploration journey by learning your interests with AI.
+- Flexible copilot to assist your data exploration journey.
 - Paint your data to explore your datasets directly with Data Painter.
-- RESTful API for programmatic RATH integration.
+- Causal discovery and explainer module to help you understand complex data patterns.
+- Open APIs and SDK for embeding requirements.

 ## Get started